Karla Estrada

-Carla Elago Ford (born November 21, 1974), known professionally as Karla Estrada (/tl/), is a Filipino actress, singer, television host, and comedian.
+Carla Elago Ford (born November 21, 1974), known professionally as Karla Estrada (/tl/), is a Filipino-American actress, singer, television host, and comedian.
 She is best known for hosting the talk shows Magandang Buhay and Face 2 Face for ABS-CBN and TV5, respectively, as well as the variety show Chibugan Na! for RPN.
 She is also known as the mother of actor-singer Daniel Padilla.

 In 2016, Estrada signed a 2-year exclusive contract with ABS-CBN.

 Early life and career

-Karla Estrada was born as Carla Elago Ford on November 21, 1974, in Tacloban City to a Filipino mother and an American father.
-Shortly thereafter, her father left after being misinformed that Karla had died at birth.
+Karla Estrada was born Carla Elago Ford on November 21, 1974, in Tacloban City, Leyte, to a Filipino mother and an American father.
+Shortly thereafter, her father left after being misinformed that she had died at birth.
+Her younger cousin is actor Antonio Aquitania.

 According to an episode in Maalaala Mo Kaya featuring accounts on her life, Estrada was born to a rich family but was forced to move to Tacloban after the death of her grandfather, who was responsible for most of the livelihood of the family.
 Estrada aspired to become an actress since childhood and joined singing competitions.
 She was discovered by a talent manager in Quezon City, which led to her appearance in That's Entertainment.

 Personal life

-Estrada is the mother of Daniel Padilla whom she had at the age of 20; her son's father is Rommel Padilla.
-Estrada brought Daniel to see Rommel Padilla in prison three years later.
-She has three other children, Jose Carlito whom she had at the age of 21 with Naldy Padilla, Margaret "Magui" Fiona Ford whose father is a former Quezon City councilor Mike Planas, former Philippine Postal Corporation Chairman, who was formerly engaged to "Pat P", and Carmella from a different man.
+Estrada is the mother of Daniel Padilla whom she had at the age of 20 with Rommel Padilla.
+Estrada brought Daniel to see Rommel Padilla during his prison sentence three years later.
+She has three more children: Jose Carlito "JC", whom she had at the age of 21 with Naldy Padilla; Margaret Fiona "Magui" Ford, whose father is former Quezon City councilor and erstwhile Philippine Postal Corporation Chairman Mike Planas, who was already separated from Pat-P Daza; and Carmella "Lella" Ford, with a non-showbiz father.
+She has one grandson, Claudio, by her second son, JC.

-At age 18, Estrada looked for her father who later apologized for not knowing that her birth was successful.
-In 2016, she stated that she is on good terms with her father, describing herself as his "carbon copy".
+At age 18, Estrada searched for her father who later apologized for not knowing she had survived infancy.
+In 2016, she stated she is on good terms with her father, describing herself as his "carbon copy".

-She is Antonio Aquitania's cousin.

-In 2019, Estrada confirmed in Magandang Buhay, she dated her non-showbiz boyfriend Jam Ignacio since June 2019 after breakup with Mark Yatco, her partner since 2017.
+In 2019, Estrada confirmed on Magandang Buhay she dated her non-showbiz boyfriend Jam Ignacio since June that year after her breakup with Mark Yatco, who was her partner since 2017.
 In August 2024, however, Estrada parted ways with Ignacio who has a new girlfriend, influencer and resident disc jockey base, Jellie AW.